 Having always been employed by someone else up to this point resulted in a steep learning curve of dealing with everything from advertising to tax and everything in between.

-My internet provider was Demon Internet and I had a speedy 28,000 baud modem for the for the first few months before upgrading to a 57600 baud modem when the prices of them dropped low enough to be affordable.
+My internet provider was Demon Internet and I had a speedy 28,000 baud modem for the first few months before upgrading to a 57600 baud modem when the prices of them dropped low enough to be affordable.

 For the first two years the business grew steadily but with the dotcom crash in 2000-2001 the new website work slowed down and so I started offering computer repairs and building with parts sourced from an online distributor.